|Researched by||John Readman||Refereed by||This information is not refereed|

 In conclusion, these biotopes are characterized by the presence of the sponges Halichondria panicea and Hymeniacidon perleve.
 Other key species important in defining the biotopes include shade tolerant red seaweeds and the ascidian Dendrodoa grossularia.
-Other characterizing species among the biotopes include barnacles (such as Balanus crenatus, Balanus perforatus and Semibalanus balanoides, hydroids including Dynamena pumila and spirorbids.
-These species are likely to be ubiquitous and the focus of the assessments are the important characterizing species.
-However, they are considered where appropriate.
+Other characterizing species include barnacles (such as Balanus crenatus, Perforatus perforatus and Semibalanus balanoides) and hydroids including Dynamena pumila and spirorbids.
+The latter species are likely to be ubiquitous and the focus of the assessments are the important characterizing species.
+However, other species are considered where appropriate.

 The red algae have complex life histories and exhibit distinct morphological stages over the reproductive life history.
 Alternation occurs between asexual spore producing stages (tetrasporophytes) and male and female plants producing sexually.
 Life history stages can be morphologically different or very similar.
 The tetrasporophyte phase of Mastocarpus stellatus is known as the petrocelis and is a flat crust, capable of growing laterally and covering extensive areas.
 The holdfasts of individual Chondrus crispus (a species very similar Mastocarpus stellatus) can coalesce over time and can form an extensive crust on rock (Taylor et al., 1981).
 Other red algae found within the biotope also have life stages that include prostrate creeping bases e.g. the encrusting corallines and Osmundea pinnatifida, whereas, in other species such as Palmaria palmata, the thallus or fronds arise from a small discoid holdfast.
 The basal crusts and crustose tetrasporophytes are perennial, tough, resistant stages that may prevent other species from occupying the rock surface and allow rapid regeneration.
 They may, therefore, provide a significant recovery mechanism.
 Where holdfasts and basal crusts are removed, recovery will depend on recolonization via spores.
-Norton (1992) reviewed dispersal by macroalgae and concluded that dispersal potential is highly variable, recruitment usually occurs on a much more local scale, typically within 10 m of the parent plant.
+Norton (1992) reviewed dispersal by macroalgae and concluded that dispersal potential is highly variable and that recruitment usually occurs on a much more local scale, typically within 10 m of the parent plant.
 Hence, it is expected that the algal turf would normally rely on recruitment from local individuals and that recovery of populations via spore settlement, where adults are removed, could be protracted.
-Minchinton et al. (1997) documented the recovery of Chondrus crispus after a rocky shore in Nova Scotia, Canada,was totally denuded by an ice scouring event.
-Initial recolonization was dominated by diatoms and ephemeral macroalgae, followed by fucoids and then perennial red seaweeds.
-After two years, Chondrus crispus had re-established approximately 50% cover on the lower shore and after five years it was the dominant macroalga at this height, with approximately 100% cover.
-In kelp, canopy removal experiments in the Isle of Man, Hawkins & Harkin (1985) observed a rapid increase in the number of Palmaria palmata sporelings and the species came to dominate cleared plots within five months.
 Rhodophyceae have non-flagellate, and non-motile spores that stick on contact with the substratum.
 Norton (1992) noted that algal spore dispersal is probably determined by currents and turbulent deposition.
 However, red algae produce large numbers of spores that may settle close to the adult especially where currents are reduced by an algal turf or in kelp forests.
-It is likely that this species could recolonize an area from adjacent populations within a short period of time in ideal conditions.
+It is likely that this species could recolonize an area from adjacent populations within a short period in ideal conditions.
 However, since the dispersal range of spores is limited because the female does not release carpospores and needs to be close to the adult male population, recolonization from distant populations would probably take much longer.
+Minchinton et al. (1997) documented the recovery of Chondrus crispus after a rocky shore in Nova Scotia, Canada, was denuded completely by an ice scouring event.
+Initial recolonization was dominated by diatoms and ephemeral macroalgae, followed by fucoids and then perennial red seaweeds.
+After two years, Chondrus crispus had re-established approximately 50% cover on the lower shore and after five years it was the dominant macroalga at this height, with approximately 100% cover.
+In kelp canopy removal experiments in the Isle of Man, Hawkins & Harkin (1985) observed a rapid increase in the number of Palmaria palmata sporelings and the species came to dominate cleared plots within five months.

-Dendrodoa grossularia is a small solitary ascidian (1.5-2 cm diameter (Millar, 1954)).
+Dendrodoa grossularia is a small solitary ascidian, 1.5-2 cm diameter (Millar, 1954).
 Settlement occurs from April-June, individuals reach their maximum size by the following summer.
 Life expectancy is expected to be 18-24 months.
-Sexual maturity is reached within the second year of growth and the release of gametes occurs from spring-autumn, with peaks in early spring and another in late summer.
-Gamete release is reduced at temperatures above 15°C and totally suppressed above ca. 20°C (Millar, 1954).
+Sexual maturity is reached about one year after larval settlement and the release of gametes occurs from spring-autumn, with peaks in early spring and another in late summer.
+Gamete release is reduced at temperatures above 15°C and totally suppressed above ca 20°C (Millar, 1954).
 Kenny & Rees (1994) observed Dendrodoa grossularia was able to recolonize rapidly following aggregate dredging.
-Following experimental dredging of a site off the English coast, which extracted an area of 1-2 m wide and 0.3-0.5 m deep, Dendrodoa grossularia was able to recolonize and attained 40% of pre-dredge abundance and 23% of biomass within 8 months.
-This recovery rate combined with the ability of this species to reach sexual maturity within its first year, suggests that Dendrodoa grossularia can recover from disturbance events within 2 years.
+Following experimental dredging of a site off the English coast, which extracted an area of 1-2 m wide and 0.3-0.5 m deep, Dendrodoa grossularia was able to recolonize and attained 40% of pre-dredge abundance and 23% of biomass within eight months.
+This recovery rate combined with the ability of this species to reach sexual maturity within its first year suggests that Dendrodoa grossularia can recover from disturbance events within 2 years.
+The species has a life expectancy of 18-24 months so that abundant populations are maintained by regular annual recruitment.

 The recolonization of epifauna on vertical rock walls was investigated by Sebens (1985, 1986).
 He reported that rapid colonizers such as encrusting corallines, encrusting bryozoans, amphipods and tubeworms recolonized within 1-4 months.
 Ascidians such as Dendrodoa carnea, Molgula manhattensis and Aplidium spp. achieved significant cover in less than a year, and, together with Halichondria panicea, reached pre-clearance levels of cover after two years.